How, or why, does hypnosis work?

 It’s trickier to measure results a month, a year or a decade after the sessions are over, mainly because clients only provide feedback when they’re extremely pleased (resulting in a testimonial or referrals) or extremely unhappy (resulting in a refund under our guarantee policy).

 The most straightforward answer is that we don’t know, because our clients are not signing up to be systematically followed in a rigorously controlled, long-term scientific study.
-However, we do track client dissatisfaction through our refund policy, and our refund rate is less than 3%.
+However, we do track client dissatisfaction through our refund policy, and our refund rate is less than 1% as of 2022.
 We believe that this speaks volumes about the results that the vast majority of our clients achieve.

 Q: Where can I learn more about hypnosis?

 On the Internet, there are several directories covering hypnotherapy.
-This Wikpedia article on hypnosis is very comprehensive.
+This Wikpedia article on hypnosis is very comprehensive, and we have a YouTube channel where we post a lot of free content.
 (Links open in a new window.)

 If you have any specific questions we haven’t answered here, please contact us and we’ll be happy to answer them.